2024 Solar Incentives Guide for Carney, MD - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

 Solar incentives are designed to make renewable energy usage more affordable through financial incentives for individuals who install solar panels on their homes.
-The incentives can include upfront discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, some by the Maryland government and some by your specific utility company, county or municipality.
+Incentives can include things like discounts, cash back or credit towards your monthly utility bill.
+Some incentives are offered federally, while others are provided by the Maryland government or by your utility company, county or municipality.
 Types of solar incentives might include:

-• Net Metering: You can sign a net metering contract with your Carney utility company that will apply to all or a percentage of the excess electricity that is generated by your solar panels.
-Your utility company will then deduct this value from your utility bill each month.
+- Net Metering: You can sign a net metering contract with your Carney utility company.
+This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+Your utility company will then subtract this value from your monthly utility bill.

-• Tax Exemptions: These could come in the form of property tax exemptions, which allow you to exclude the value of your solar system when paying taxes on your house.
-You may also qualify for an exemption on sales tax at the time of purchase.
+- Tax Exemptions: These can come in the form of property tax exemptions, which would allow you to exclude the value of your solar system when calculating the taxes you pay on your home.
+They may also include exemptions on sales tax at the time of purchase.

 Best for Leasing